Wilf Cude: Career

 Cude was born in Barry, Wales in 1906, although his birthdate has been commonly listed as being in 1910.
-His father Harry Cude relocated the family to Winnipeg, Manitoba in search of employment.
+In 1913, the family moved to Toronto, Ontario, Canada.
+After World War I broke out, the family relocated to England where his father Harry was serving with a Canadian contingent.
+The family returned to Canada in 1919.
+Harry had war injuries and the family moved to Winnipeg, Manitoba for the drier climate.
 Wilf began playing ice hockey in Winnipeg and played for the St. Vital Saints and the Winnipeg Wellingtons in Winnipeg.
 Wilf was a childhood friend of Charlie Gardiner, who would also play in the National Hockey League.
 Wilf was a two-sport athlete.
 He was an outside right as a soccer player.

 Cude would go on to play in the NHL from 1929–30 to 1940–41.
 He was signed in February 1930 by the Pittsburgh Pirates and moved with that team to Philadelphia.
 He was the Philadelphia Quakers' goaltender during its only disastrous 1930–31 season.
 In 1931–32, with the Quakers having suspended operations, Cude had the distinction of being the NHL's spare goaltender, playing for whatever team needed backup.
 This was a distinguished spot in the 1930s when no more than ten teams competed in any given year.

 In 1933, the Quakers traded Cude to the Montreal Canadiens who already had George Hainsworth as their star goaltender.
 Before the 1933–34 season, Hainsworth was traded to the Toronto Maple Leafs for similarly distinguished Lorne Chabot.
 Cude played one game for the Canadiens before he was loaned to the Detroit Red Wings, where he posted an outstanding campaign.
 He wound up leading the Red Wings to their first Stanley Cup Finals appearance, though they lost to Charlie Gardiner and the Chicago Black Hawks, falling three games to one in the best-of-five series.
 Cude also surrendered the first overtime goal clinching a Stanley Cup when he was scored on by Mush March at the 10:05 mark of the second overtime in game four.
 He posted a league-leading 1.52 goals against average for the year.